hectorMiranda/marcetuxstudios/_posts/2012-09-07-first-impressions-aspnet-mvc-4.md

 controllers and API controllers — that don't share as much as you'd hope.
 For a reporting portal where the page and its data API live side by side, I want one mental model, not two.
 Still figuring out where to draw that line.

+*Correction: a colleague pointed out Web API shares more with MVC than I implied — model binding and filters carry over.
+The real divergence is routing and conventions, not the whole pipeline.*